dnutiu/NucuLabsDev/content/posts/2023/2023-06-05-from-wordpress-to-hugo.md

 dashboard in order to *"remind you"* to upgrade 💰.

-Every time I wanted to write a blog post I was greeted with ads and reminded to "upgrade" and that was a huge turnoff for me! 🤮
+Every time I wanted to write a blog post I was greeted with ads and reminded to "upgrade" and that was a turnoff for me.

 ![billboards and ads](/hugo-content/2023-05/pexels-vlad-alexandru-popa-1486222.jpg)